Chagas Part II

 Chagas disease has been in the news a lot this year, specifically within the past couple weeks.
-According to recent news reports, it is making a comeback in Texas as hundreds of dogs are infected with the parasite that causes the disease.
+In Texas, hundreds of dogs are infected with the parasite that causes the disease.

 How do Dogs get Infected with Chagas?

 The protozoal speciessingle-celled organisms with animal-like behaviors, Trypanosoma cruzi (T. cruzi), lives in the intestinal tract of the reduviid bug (photo), which is dubbed the kissing bug, assassin bug or bloodsucker since the latter is exactly what it does.
 The protozoa infects the kissing bug when the insect feeds on other mammals such as mice, rats, raccoons or skunks, etc. that already have the organism in their blood.
 The kissing bug in turn infects the dog with the T. cruzi protozoan when it defecates around the area of its bite, around a break in the skin or in the mucous membranes (around the eye or mouth, for example).
 T. cruzi can also be contracted by eating the whole kissing bug, which is typical of a dog.

 While this parasitic disease is primarily found in dogs in our state, it is also a huge problem for people in Central and South America.
 Fortunately, transmission of the parasite from the dog to human has not been known to occur, but an infection found in a dog means that humans in the vicinity also risk exposure to the kissing bug.